gabriel/font-detect-js/README.md

-This code uses flash to detect system fonts and then detects via javascript in the browser which fonts will actually render.
+# font-detect-js

+Uses javascript (jQuery or Prototype) + flash to detect your system fonts.

 View a demo at: http://font-detect.s3.amazonaws.com/index.html